 Selecting between these two leading competitive insurance firms becomes a lot easier when you have factual information to make a fair comparison.

-Read on to discover which company you prefer, and then enter your zip in to start your free car insurance comparison!
+Read on to discover which company you prefer, and then enter your zip code to compare car insurance quotes from multiple companies!

 Allstate’s headquarters are in Northbrook, Illinois, and has been selling insurance since 1931 as a part of Sears, Roebuck and Company.
 Today, Allstate runs 15 companies around the United States and in Canada.
 Its products include: